-The value of a business is equal to the amount of cash you can take out of it for the rest of its life discounted to the present.
+The value of a business is equal to the amount of cash you can take out of it for the rest of its life, discounted to the present.

-The value of a business is equal to the amount of cash you can take out of it for the rest of its life discounted to the present.
+The value of a business is equal to the amount of cash you can take out of it for the rest of its life, discounted to the present.
 The discounted component of this definition can be confusing at first.
 Let’s look at a quick example.

 If you had a bank account with a balance of $100, how much is it worth?
 That’s easy.
 It’s worth $100.
 The current cash flow can be easily valued at $100 as there’s no risk because we can withdraw the money right now.

 What about if you had a second bank account with a balance of $100, but you couldn’t withdraw the money for a year?
 You wouldn’t pay $100 for the cash in the bank account because you have to wait a year to use the money.
-With the first bank account containing $100, you could buy a fancy new gadget today or invest the money so you’ll have more in a year.
+With the first bank account containing $100, you could buy a fancy new gadget today or invest the money to have more in a year.
 Keeping this in mind, bank account one is more valuable than bank account two, which is the same as stating money today is more valuable than money tomorrow.
-Making cash you receive tomorrow worth less than that same cash flow you receive today is called discounting.
+Making cash, you receive tomorrow worth less than that same cash flow you receive today is called discounting.

 Another way to look at discounting is to think of it as the interest rate you would charge to lend your money to someone else.
-When a bank gives you money, they want to make money for lending you their money, and they also need to add a little extra on top just in case you don’t pay them back.
-The total rate when you factor in the money they want to make and the risk of loss is called the discount rate to the bank, which is the same as the interest rate charged to you the borrower.
+When a bank gives you money, they want to make money by lending you their money, and they also need to add a little extra on top just in case you don’t pay them back.
+The total rate when you factor in the money they want to make and the risk of loss is called the discount rate to the bank, the same as the interest rate charged to you, the borrower.
 To put discounting into numbers, $100 in one year from now at a 10% discount rate would be worth roughly $90.90 today. $100 / (1 + 10%) = $90.90.

 To put compounding into numbers, $90.90 grown at an interest rate of 10% would be $90.90 * (1 +10%) = 100.